- PDF for offline use

 - Monitoring sales and receiving funds – Use information provided by iTunes Connect to monitor sales trends and track your income.

-This document explains how to complete all these steps in order to provide in-app purchases using Xamarin.iOS.
+This document explains how to complete all these steps to provide in-app purchases using Xamarin.iOS.

 To support In-App Purchasing you must use Xamarin.iOS 5.0 or newer with Xcode 7 and above.